Pension funds dig for yield in disaster insurance

 "We looked at several other options to invest in, but cat bonds were attractive to us because of the yields and its non correlation to other asset classes," Reto Jung, head of research at Swiss-based independent wealth manager WMPartners.

-With 2.5 billion Swiss Francs ($2.7 billion) in assets, WMPartners invests up to 4 percent of its portfolio in the asset class via ILS fund Twelve Capital, and is not considering increasing that allocation.
+With 2.5 billion Swiss Francs in assets, WMPartners invests up to 4 percent of its portfolio in the asset class via ILS fund Twelve Capital, and is not considering increasing that allocation.

 "We wouldn't invest in cat bonds if they weren't liquid," he said.